 State’s power grid ‘urgently needs strengthening’

-Infrastructure is struggling to cope with rising levels of renewable energy, report says
+Infrastructure struggling to cope with rising level of renewable energy, according to report

-The Republic’s transmission system “is now struggling to cope with rising levels of renewable energy, a challenge which will only grow as new wind and solar farms are built”
+The Republic’s transmission system ‘is now struggling to cope with rising levels of renewable energy, a challenge which will only grow as new wind and solar farms are built’.
+File photograph: The Irish Times

 Strengthening the power grid on the island of Ireland is urgently needed to facilitate scale-up of renewables and end increasing wastage, according to a report to be published by Energy Storage Ireland (ESI) and the Irish Wind Energy Association (IWEA).